 - diagnose a heart attack

-- diagnose abnormalities of your heart, such as heart chamber enlargement and abnormal electrical conduction
+- diagnose abnormalities of your heart, such as heart chamber enlargement and abnormal

 - Avoid oily or greasy skin creams and lotions the day of the test.
 They interfere with the electrode-skin contact